HASwitchPlate/openHASP-docs/docs/configuration/gpio.md

 The values of objects or gpios in the same group will be set to maximum when the switch is turned on and to minimum when the switch is turned off.

+!!! note "Idle State"
+    The input pins do *not* affect the idle state of the device.
+Only interacting with the touchscreen automatically resets the idle state.

+    If you want a GPIO pin to wakeup the device then you should monitor its mqtt topic and use the [`idle`](../../commands#idle) and [`backlight`](../../commands#backlight) commands appropriately.

 ## Output Pin